 Consumer demand in the apparel industry also has the following characteristics:

 - High Volatility: Demand for apparel is highly volatile, which stems from numerous factors, including the weather, pop culture, sports figures, and the economy, among many additional influences.
 If your suppliers fail to deliver goods in a timely manner, their unreliability can also create volatility in your supply chain.

-- Low Predictability: Given the volatility inherent in the industry’s consumer demand, it can be nearly impossible to predict how many units you’ll sell in a given period of time.
-Even if you can forecast the total number of sales you expect to record over a certain time period, it can be difficult to accurately forecast the number of each item included in your inventory that you will actually sell.
+- Low Predictability: Given the volatility inherent in the industry’s consumer demand, it can be nearly impossible to predict how many units you’ll sell in a given period.
+Even if you can forecast the total number of sales you expect to record over a certain period, it can be difficult to accurately forecast the sales of each item included in your inventory.
 While you may expect to sell 10,000 shirts in January, for example, you may not be able to accurately predict which of the 100 styles of shirts you sell will be your biggest seller in that month.

 - More Variety: As more and more options have been made available to consumers, the demand for apparel products has become increasingly fragmented through the years.
 Consumers are more aware of their options, and they’re more concerned about the quality of the goods they’re buying because they have plenty of choices.

 It’s challenging to forecast the future demand for your apparel products, but it’s not impossible.
 Demand forecasting involves using the information you have at your disposal to determine the amount of product you’re going to need to satisfy your customers’ needs and when you’ll need to have it in stock.
 It’s even more difficult in the apparel industry because new products are constantly introduced.
 If you introduce new items every year or fashion season, you may not have the historical data necessary to figure out how much of a new product you should have in your inventory.